holochain/docs-pages/src/concepts/3_private_data.md

 * Holochain apps do not use logins or password databases.
 * Users create their own digital identifiers as cryptographic public/private key pairs.
 These two keys together prove their possession of their online identity.
 * Users share their public keys with other participants in the same app.
-* Users prove authorship of their data via impossible to forge digital signatures created with their private key.
+* Users prove authorship of their data via impossible-to-forge digital signatures created with their private key.
 Third-party data tampering is detected by using the author’s public key to verify the signature.
 * The user's source chain is a chronological record of all the data they've produced in an app.
 It lives on their device.
 * Data is stored in the source chain as individual strings called entries.
 * Every entry has a type.
 * The first two entries are called genesis entries, and are special system types that contain the DNA hash and the agent's public key.
 * JSON is a good way to give structure to your entry types.
-* The source chain is tamper evident; validators can detect third-party attempts to modify it.
+* The source chain is tamper-evident; validators can detect third-party attempts to modify it.

 ## Learn more